 The assistance for the Dallas Homebuyer Assistance Program will be offered in the form of a deferred, zero percent interest (0%) loan.
-If the home is vacated or leased during the term of the loan, then the full loan shall be immediately due and payable in full.
-If the property is transferred through sale during the term of the loan, the balance shall also be immediately due and payable in full.
+If the home is vacated or leased during the term of the loan, then the full loan shall be immediately due and payable in accordance with the Resale/Recapture Requirements in Appendix 6.
+If the property is transferred through sale during the term of the loan, the balance shall also be immediately due and payable.